facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 Why should we treat actions as events rather than setters?
 Dan Abramov, founder of Redux, said that Redux doesn't reinvent event sourcing.
 It's up to people how to use it.
 It's clear that there isn't a well accepted approach about how to use actions.

 In this article I'll talk about a design pattern for Redux.
 I'll show you how it can help resolve some known problems.
 In particular, I'll try to find a way to describe how to treat actions.
-This we'll lead us to deal better with the asynchronicity and the mutation problems.
+This will lead us to deal better with the asynchronicity and the mutation problems.
 The main goal is to get a consistent state for our application.
 To achieve that, we'll look for a predictable way to mutate the state of the application.

+# Prerequesites

 This article requires a basic knowledge of Redux.
 In particular, I use Redux Toolkit, a toolset for Redux developement.
 It's not necessary to know Redux Toolkit as far as you know Redux.
 Examples use React.
 It's fundamental to know what a `useEffect` is. `useEffect` comes with [React 16.8](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html).
-If you work with a previous version of React the same concepts apply.
-In this case, you need to use [component's lifecycle methods](https://www.w3schools.com/react/react_lifecycle.asp#:~:text=Each%20component%20in%20React%20has,Mounting%2C%20Updating%2C%20and%20Unmounting.).
+If you work with a previous version of React, you can use [component's lifecycle methods](https://www.w3schools.com/react/react_lifecycle.asp#:~:text=Each%20component%20in%20React%20has,Mounting%2C%20Updating%2C%20and%20Unmounting.).
 With older React versions, you can use `componentDidMount` and `componentWillUnmount` methods.
 I used Redux Saga as I found easier to explain sagas.
 You can use other libraries to achieve the same result.

 # Actions